Gordonby/ACS-K8S-Lab-L200/README.md

 Run the load generator in Challenge 4 while performing the rolling update in Challenge 5

 Redeploy your captureordertd:v3 container with the TEAMNAME parameter suffixed with '_LOAD'.
-We will measure how many records were successfull parsed during the rolling upate
+We will measure how many records were successfull parsed during the rolling update.

 Use this script to run the load: